Jan3385/VoxaEngine/README.md

 > You need to have installed `CMake` v3.10 or more, `g++` compiler with `Ninja` generator.
 > You will need to have `vcpkg` installed somewhere to use its path to get *vcpkg.cmake*

+(All commands are inside the *PROJECT* folder)
+To prepare the project for compilation run:

+`cmake -S . -B build -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="PATH\TO\VCPKG\CMAKE\vcpkg.cmake"`

-To compile run following in the project folder:
+Afterwards run following to set the release preset:

 `cmake --preset release`

-to select a build preset.
-Afterwards run

-`cmake -S . -B build -G "Ninja" -DCMAKE_TOOLCHAIN_FILE="PATH\TO\VCPKG\CMAKE\vcpkg.cmake"`

-to set up cmake and prepare it to build.
-To finish building the project run
+Build the project into executable binaries with:

 `cmake --build build`